The doctors all provide general medical services including the following:

 Smoking cessation is another service offered to patients; Liz Perna is our stop smoking champion and along with the doctors and nurses of the practice supports patients to give up smoking.
 If you would like details of this service please telephone the practice and ask to speak with Liz who works on a Monday and Tuesday.

 Our nurses are able to advise on the necessary vaccinations and malaria prevention for ANY destination worldwide.
-Most of the vaccinations can be done at the surgery including Yellow Fever.
-The World Health Organisation has designated the surgery a private Yellow Fever Vaccination Centre.
+Most of the vaccinations can be done at the surgery.
 Please note that, although the advice is free, some vaccinations are not available on the NHS and there will be a charge.
 It is mandatory to bring a completed travel form with you to all travel appointments; patients without this form completed will not be seen.
 You will be advised if there is a charge for the required vaccine and this will need to be paid at reception prior to the nurse administering the vaccine.
 Please note that we are unable to offer travel appointments to patients who are travelling in less than four weeks.